New York Military Academy: Student life

-The days at NYMA typically begin at 6:00 am and end at 10:00 pm.
-Cadets attend classes that match their needs during that time and also participate in interscholastic or intramural sports, activities, and study hall.
+The days at NYMA typically begin at 6:00 a.m. and end at 10:00 p.m.
+Cadets attend classes and participate in interscholastic or intramural sports, activities, and study hall.
 During closed weekends, cadets are expected to attend additional leadership training, drill & ceremony, and maintain the appearance of their respective barracks.
 Upon gaining the opportunity for an open weekend, cadets in good academic standing can apply for weekend furlough.
-Along with Academics, Athletics, and Leadership, the fourth "pillar" of cadet life is Character, reinforced continually by the Cadet Honor Code that NYMA shares with West Point.
+Cadets are expected to follow the school's honor code that a cadet will not lie, cheat, steal, or tolerate those who do.

 Organization

 The structure of the Corps of Cadets is adjusted depending on the number of students enrolled at the academy.
-As a military school, the Junior Reserve Officers' Training Corps (JROTC) is a key component, and participation is required to graduate.
+As a military school, the Junior Reserve Officers' Training Corps (JROTC) was previously a key component, but is no longer active.
+Participation in the school's military program is required to graduate.
 The battalion has typically consisted of: